We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s rare that a diamond’s only inclusion is a bruise.

-When you’re exploring which diamond to buy, you’ll often take into consideration etch channels, needles, and more.
+When you’re exploring which one to buy, you’ll often take into consideration etch channels, needles, and more.

 Whether a bruise is more or less visible than another inclusion depends on its size and if it results in feathers penetrating inside.
 A large, dark bruise that causes feathers is often noticeable to the naked eye.